lby221/GrandmaSchedulingServices/README.md

 	}
 	```

-2. Build string to sign in your caller program based on your request.
+2. Build string to sign in your caller program based on your request

 	You should build your string to sign according to this format:
 	```